Danappelxx/meteor-statify/README.md

 phantomjs statify.js '<website url>'
 ```

 The script will (hopefully) log a bunch of success statements.
-In the end the directory structure will look at such:
+In the end the directory structure will be as such:
 .
 |__ result
 |   |__ index.html
 |   |__ style.css
 |__ statify.js

 Then, upon opening index.html, you should see a (slightly more basic) version of your original meteor website.
+You can then edit the index.html by hand and paste in any javascript that you actually wanted.

 # Known Issues
 * ssl (https) urls don't work.
 This seems to be an issue with Phantomjs itself.